johnsfdemo/Congressional-Districts/README.md

 Finally, I have included a [Mockaroo](http://mockaroo.com) schema and dataset to assist the generation of dummy state and district information for demos.

 ## U.S. Congressional Districts Custom Map for Einstein Analytics

 Here is an example of the custom map in action:

 ![Congressional Districts on Dashboard](/images/Dashboard.png)

-Once this package is deployed, you will have a new custom field on the Contact object called "Congressional District" as well as a validation rule on that field to make sure that it can properly index the districts on the custom map:
+Once this package is deployed, you will have a new custom field on the `Contact` object called `Congressional District` as well as a validation rule on that field to make sure that it can properly index the districts on the custom map:

 ![Validation Rule](/images/Validation.png)

 Of course, there is no reason that the custom field can't be placed on any other object.
-The `Contact` object was a good place to put the field and the validation rule if for no other reason than for demonstration purposes.
+The `Contact` object was a good place to put the field and the validation rule since it already had addresses contained in it.

-Creating a new map widget that displays the Congressional Districts is very straightforward:
+Creating a new map widget that displays the Congressional districts is very straightforward:

 ![Congressional District Lens](/images/CD_Lens.png)
 ![Custom Map Lens](/images/CD_Lens_Custom_Map.png)
 ![Final Map](/images/CD_Map.png)

 ## How to Deploy to Your Org

-I am a pre-sales Solutions Engineer for [Salesforce](https://www.salesforce.com) and develop solutions for my customers to demonstrate the amazing Salesforce platform. *This package represents functionality that I have used for demonstration purposes only and the content herein is definitely not ready for actual production use; specifically, it has not been tested extensively nor has it been written with security and access controls in mind.*  If you are OK with that ...
+I am a pre-sales Solutions Engineer for [Salesforce](https://www.salesforce.com) and I develop solutions for my customers to demonstrate the amazing Salesforce platform. *This package represents functionality that I have used for demonstration purposes only and the content herein is definitely not ready for actual production use; specifically, it has not been tested extensively nor has it been written with security and access controls in mind.*  If you are OK with that ...

 Simply click the button below and log into your org: